callstack/linaria/docs/CONFIGURATION.md

 The babel preset can accept the same options supported by the configuration file, however it's recommended to use the configuration file directly.

-## Working with Preact X/Preact-cli
+## Preact

-If you wish you use Preact, we recommend you use the preact-cli and start from there.
+If you wish you use Preact, we recommend you to use the `preact-cli` and start from there.
 The following configuration assumes you are using the default template provided by preact-cli.
 Start by creating your project using;

 ```
 npx preact-cli create default my-project